promptfoo/promptfoo-docs/docs/configuration/parameters.md

     print(generate_prompt(json.loads(sys.argv[1])))
 ```

-To specify a prompt function in `promptfooconfig.yaml`,
-specify `prompts: [prompt.py]`.
-If you want to confirm it works:
+To verify that your function is producing the correct prompt:
+1. Run `promptfoo view`

-1. Run `promptfoo view`, and in the table's header is the Python code.
+1. Check that the table header contains your function code.
-2. Hover over the particular row (below the header row) you want to investigate.
-3. Select the magnifying glass that appears
-   to view the final prompt in a details pane.
+1. Hover over a particular output that you want to investigate and click the Magnifying Glass (🔎) to view the final prompt in the details pane.

 ## Tests File